vmayoral/oldblog/_posts/2016-09-24-robot-reinforcement-learning-with-docker.md

 mathjax: false
 ---

-Robot Reinfocement Learning is becoming more and more popular however setting up the infrastructure to do reinforcement learning with popular tools like [Gazebo](http://gazebosim.org) and [ROS](http://ros.org) can take quite a bit of time, specially if you have to do it in tenths of servers to automate the learning process in a robot.
+Robot Reinforcement Learning is becoming more and more popular however setting up the infrastructure to do reinforcement learning with popular tools like [Gazebo](http://gazebosim.org) and [ROS](http://ros.org) can take quite a bit of time, specially if you have to do it in tenths of servers to automate the learning process in a robot.

  This article will walk you through the process of how to use the [gym-gazebo](https://github.com/erlerobot/gym-gazebo) toolbox for reinforcement learning via a Docker container that has everything cooked already.